yoviny/portfolio/content/jobs/Roche/index.md

 url: 'https://www.roche.com'
 ---

-- Developed and deployed dashboards for data visualisation and data query applications on RS Connect.
+- Developed and deployed dashboards for data visualisation and data query applications using RS Connect.
 - Collaborating as a team to implement a federated learning architecture for unifying Multiple Sclerosis segmentation algorithms (PyTorch, TensorFlow, Matlab, ONNX) from different sites for 3D MRI images.
 - Implemented a solution to enable reusability of solutions for countries using unsupervised algorithms (clustering).
 - Leveraged NLP and Graph models (Neo4J & NetworkX) for predicting clinical study similarity and missing NCT ID’s.